 The Earthquake Engineering section of the California Department of Water Resources (DWR) operates a seismic network for monitoring DWR critical facilities.
 Data from some of these sites is shared with the USGS Menlo Park and is integrated with other data of the Northern California Seismic System (NCSS).
-The earthquake epicenters and magnitudes are reported to the Project Operations Center, USBR, Department of Transportation, Division of Safety of Dams, US Corps of Engineers, and PG&E. The magnitudes and epicenters are used to determine the geographical area of the State Water Project requiring inspections after an earthquake.
-Facilities such as dams, pumping and power plants, switchyards, oil and gas pipelines, pipeline crossings, canal and pipeline, tunnels, intake structures, check structures, and office and maintenance buildings all are inspected based on this data.
+The earthquake epicenters and magnitudes are reported to the DWR Project Operations Center, USBR, Department of Transportation (Caltrans), Division of Safety of Dams, US Corps of Engineers, and PG&E. The magnitudes and epicenters are used to determine the geographical area of the State Water Project requiring inspections after an earthquake.
+Facilities such as dams, pumping and power plants, switchyards, oil and gas pipelines, pipeline crossings, aqueducts, canal and pipeline, tunnels, intake structures, check structures, and office and maintenance buildings all are inspected based on this data.
 The uses of the strong motion data are for structural response studies following an earthquake, seismic stability evaluation of Sacramento Delta levees, and dynamic structural analysis of structures on DWR facilities.

 Click on each topic below to expand to more information.

-Short-period DWR stations
+Short-period DWR free-field stations

-- Central site digitization and timing if analog
+- Field site digitization and GPS timing

-- Continuous telemetry to the Sacramento
+- Continuous telemetry streaming into Earthworm in Sacramento

 |Sensor||SEED Channels||Rate (samples/sec)||Sampling Mode||FIR Filter|

-|Short-period seismometers||EHZ, EHN, EHE||100.0||Continuous||Acausal|
+|Short-period seismometers||EHZ, EHN, EHE||200||Continuous||Acausal|